ppy/osu-wiki/wiki/People/Quality_Assurance_Team/QAT_Leaders/en.md

 By 2020, there was no need for a formal QAT (eventually [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) (*NAT*)) leader position, which lead to it being discountinued.

-As of March 2023, the NAT has decided to re-adopt the concept of leadership, further information can be found on the [NAT Leadership sublisting](wiki/People/Nomination_Assessment_Team#nat-leadership).
+As of March 2023, the NAT has decided to re-adopt the concept of leadership; for more information, see [Nomination Assessment Team § NAT Leadership](/wiki/People/Nomination_Assessment_Team#nat-leadership).